How to Create HTTPS Server in Node Js

 $ openssl req -x509 --newkey rsa:4096 --out cert.pem --keyout key.pem --days 365

-For windows users, you can install Git Bash.
+For Windows users, you can install Git Bash.
 OpenSSL is available within the console of Git Bash.

 When you execute the above command, it will ask a few things.
-First, the passphrase for your key pem file to make it more secure.
-I recommend setting a secure password.
+First, the passphrase for your key PEM file to make it more secure.

 Generating SSL Certificate